nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Aspect: Data structure to support the undo/redo commands**

-* **Alternative 1 (current choice):** Use a list to store the history of address book states.
+* **Alternative 1 (current choice):** Use a list to store the history of Class Manager states.
   * Pros: Easy to understand.
   * Cons: Logic is duplicated twice.
-For example, when a new command is executed, we must remember to update both `HistoryManager` and `VersionedAddressBook`.
+For example, when a new command is executed, we must remember to update both `HistoryManager` and `VersionedClassManager`.

 * **Alternative 2:** Use `HistoryManager` for undo/redo.
   * Pros: We do not need to maintain a separate list, and just reuse what is already in the codebase.